School news

 New cell phone policy for Compass students

-(01/11/22) Beginning Jan.
-18 2022, all students entering the building are required to turn their cell phones in to the office.
+(09/05/23) Beginning Sep.
+5 2023, all students entering the building are required to turn their cell phones off and put away.
+Violations may result in the device being turned into the office.
 Students will get their cell phones back upon leaving the building for the day.

 -